jdonahue94/Jake_Donahue_Portfolio/README.md

 ```
 <img src="https://github.com/jdonahue94/DonnyDoesDataScience1/blob/main/visualizations/nooutliers.PNG?raw=true" width="500" height="300" />

+#### Note
+I've decided to delete only two observations as they are blatant outliers (extremely large areas for very low prices).
+The training data probably contains additional outliers, however, removing all outliers may actually negatively impact our model if ever outliers were present in the test data.
+Instead of removing all outliers, I'll train our model to be robust on them.

 ### Handling Missing Values
 There are many ways data can end up with missing values.
 For example, a 2 bedroom house would not include a data point indicating the size of a third bedroom.
 Python libraries represent missing numbers as NaN which is short for "not a number".
 Most libraries (including scikit-learn) will give you an error if you try to build a model using data with missing values.